tomasjiricek/garmin-ha-widget/COMPLETION-SUMMARY.md

    ```

 3. **Install on watch**:
-   - Copy `bin/garmin-ha-widget.prg` to your watch
+   - Copy `garmin-ha-widget.iq` to your watch
    - Or use Garmin Express

 4. **Configure settings**: